kt.

 – Principal PM

 Users can post comments to Aha! directly from Slack to keep discussions tied to the right records.
-This ensures context is preserved and decisions stay actionable.
+This preserves context and keeps decisions actionable.

 STRANDED COMMENT DROP RATE